Leadpages, oh my love.

 - Newsletter Content Ideas To Send & Engage Your Subscribers

 - 10 Game-Changing Strategies I Used To Create an Irresistible Lead Magnet/ Freebie That Got Me 711 Downloads in 3 Months

 - Get More Subscribers: 6 Hotspots To Place Your Email Opt-in Boxes

 - The Hello Bar Alternative: How I Got 196 New Subscribers With Just 15 Minutes of Work

-With 15 modules my best list building tactics, you’ll learn everything you need to know about growing your online audience and email list.
+In List Building Incubator, you’ll learn everything you need to know about growing your online audience and email list.
 It has helped hundreds of students grow their blog traffic and gain an audience for their business!